Skip to content

 \[p(X_1^{1:V}, \ldots, X_K^{1:V}) = \prod_{k=1}^K p(X_k^{1:V} | X_1^{1:V}, \ldots, X_{k-1}^{1:V})\]

-Temporal causality: The current frame is conditioned on all views from all historical frames, without assuming strong dependencies between frames of the same camera:
+Temporal Causality ensures the current frame is conditioned on all views of all historical frames, without assuming strong dependencies between frames of the same camera:

 \[p(X_{1:K}^{1:V,1:T}) = \prod_{t=1}^T \prod_{k=1}^K p(X_k^{1:V,t} | X_{1:k-1}^{1:V,1:t})\]